Publications

 CONCLUSION: HF has a substantial negative impact on health outcomes among hospitalized breast cancer patients.
 Breast cancer and HF are often considered separate medical conditions, but promoting effective management of comorbid HF in breast cancer patients may help to improve hospital outcomes in this population.

 Cadet, Tamara, Adlin Pinheiro, Maria Karamourtopoulos, Alicia R Jacobson, Gianna M Aliberti, Christine E Kistler, Roger B Davis, and Mara A Schonberg.
 (2021) 2021.
-“Effects by Educational Attainment of a Mammography Screening Patient Decision Aid for Women Aged 75 Years and Older”.
+“Effects by Educational Attainment of a Mammography Screening Patient Decision Aid for Women Aged 75 Years and Older.”.
 Cancer 127 (23): 4455-63. https://doi.org/10.1002/cncr.33857.

 BACKGROUND: To help inform screening decisions, a mammography screening decision aid (DA) for women aged 75 years and older was tested in a cluster randomized clinical trial of 546 women.
 DA use increased women's knowledge of the benefits and harms of mammography and lowered screening rates.
 In the current study, the objective was to examine whether participants' views of the DA and/or its effects differed by educational attainment.